barebaric/grpc-server-go/README.md

 }
 ```

-Any .proto files that you put into the proto/ folder are automatically be compiled during
+Any .proto files that you put into the server/proto/ folder are automatically
-the build, using protoc.
+compiled during the build, using protoc.
 Similarly, your plugin is also automatically compiled on startup.

+Important: The proto module is then available as

+    github.com/barebaric/grpc-server-go/proto